|

 Matt went on to say....
 "I told him Danny, we have to change the shape of this headstock or they're going to come

 after us with a lawsuit.
-From there Dan just pickup up a pencil and drew a curved line near the top of the headstock
+From there Dan just picked up a pencil and drew a curved line near the top of the headstock

 and said 'make it like this' and that's how the headstock got it's shape."

-Later on, Matt went on to sum it all up, stating "I took that early peghead and exaggerated it a bit, and Danny lopped
+Matt summed it all up, stating "I took that early peghead and exaggerated it a bit, and Danny lopped

 off the top, and exaggerated the whole thing a bit more."
 The animation at left gives an idea as to the headstocks